LearnersGuild/learning-os/game/processes/cycle.md

 ## Context

 All game play happens within a cycle.
 It is the primary game loop.

-Cycles have a specific start date, and end date.
+Cycles have a specific start date/time, and end date/time.

 Cycles belong to a Chapter.

 ## Purpose

-A cycle is the main organizing unit of the game.
+A cycle is the main organizing time unit of the game.
 They are used to chunk up work, and provide the core rhythm of the game.

+Cycles provide a heartbeat, a tick to the game.
+They are analogous to turns in chess or plays in American football.
+Many stats will be expressed in terms of cycles.

 **1 Team works on 1 Goal Instance for 1 Cycle.**